-- Applicants who meet the above criteria will be invited to undergo an interview. - Final selection for placement will be based on performance in the National Diploma, the interview and available places (refer to DUT Rule G5).
+- Applicants who meet the above criteria will be invited to undergo an interview. - Final selection for placement will be based on performance in the National

+Diploma, the interview and available places (refer to DUT RuleG5).
+(Approved by Senate Rules Comm wef 2014/10)